cbdelossantos/estimatehydroperiod/README.md

 d)	plots_hydroperiod_days.pdf: Plots showing the tide height over time (separated by day) for a month and per point.
 Each daily plot includes the time (h) of the day during which the point is emerged (E).

 6. Validation and calibration.
-The modelled water depth was validated against field measurements of water depth at two points along the transect at site S3 (sampling points at 0 and 30 m) over two tidal cycles (28-29th March).
+The modelled water depth was validated against field measurements of water depth at two points along the transect at site S3 (sampling points at 0 and 30 m) over two tidal cycles (28-29th March 2017).
 Water depth was measured with pressure transducers (Solinst ® Levelogger and In-Situ level troll) measuring at 4 Hz, after correction with their elevation from the bed.